Keyboard shortcuts

 Nix's build instructions, known as derivations, are defined using the Nix Language.
 These derivations can describe anything from individual software packages to complete system configurations.
 The Nix package manager then deterministically "realizes" (builds) these derivations, ensuring consistency because they rely solely on a predefined set of inputs.

-The /run/current-system path is a vital symbolic link that always points to the specific, active version of your system in the Nix store.
-This gives NixOS the ability to perform atomic upgrades and rollbacks; changing your system simply involves building a new system derivation and updating this symlink to point to the latest, desired version.
+After the build, nixos-rebuild updates a crucial symbolic link: /run/current-system This symlink always points to the active, running version of your system in the Nix store.
+In essence, the /run/current-system path is the currently active system derivation.
+This design choice gives NixOS its powerful atomic upgrade and rollback capabilities: changing your system involves building a new system derivation and updating this symlink to point to the latest version.

 ls -lsah /run/current-system